-A: The City is exploring various funding mechanisms, including low-interest loans from the State's Drinking Water Revolving Funds, grants and possible bond measures.
-The current Project cost estimate is \$130 million.
+A: The current total cost estimate for the Project is \$130 million.
+The City is exploring various funding mechanisms to help fund the Project, including low-interest loans from the State's Drinking Water Revolving Funds (SRF), grants, and possible bond measures.